shadowga/website/_docs/1/e-servranks.md

 The owners are in charge of the whole server.
 They can make decisions like adding and removing plugins, adding and removing non-applicable ranks, and even redesigning the whole server if wanted.
 The Server Owner is the highest level of administrator in the rank system.
 <br>
-There are only two owners.
+There is only one owner.
 <br>
-_This rank cannot be applied for or hand-picked._